 GROWTH MANAGEMENT TOOL APPLICATION IN MMM GROWTH MANAGEMENT TOOL APPLICATION IN MMM Strategic development areas These are strategically located vacant areas designated for growth by the local government.
 The area is chosen due to its strategic location, the services available in the area, and/or because of local zoning regulations or comprehensive plans.
 These areas are used as priority funding areas and can represent both infill development and urban expansion.
-The Mangaung MSDF identified several strategic/ priority development areas notably to the north, south- west, south and east of the core node as such strategic development areas.
-Ring-fencing This mechanism allows for income or part of income generated by one area through rates and taxes to be reinvested in that same area by way of a dedicated fund.
+The Mangaung MSDF identified several strategic/ priority development areas notably to the north, southwest, south and east of the core node as such strategic development Ring-fencing This mechanism allows for income or part of income generated by one area through rates and taxes to be reinvested in that same area by way of a dedicated fund.
 This provides for the upgrading of roads and infrastructure to optimise the development potential of a specific area.
 This is usually only a temporary measure until certain predetermined objectives for an area have been met.
 This tool requires further investigation for Mangaung.
-Purchase of Development Rights (PDRs) This programme is an effective tool to channel economic development towards certain areas and to deflect growth pressures from others.
+Purchase of Development Rights (PDRs) areas.
+This programme is an effective tool to channel economic development towards certain areas and to deflect growth pressures from others.
 With a PDR program, a local authority is allowed to create certain districts where the land is reserved for conservation, open space or agricultural production.
 It allows the municipality implementing the program to impose special assessment rates on these districts that are beneficial to the community, and which promotes the use of these areas for conservation, open space, recreational or agricultural purposes.
 In essence, the community in such a district is thus compensated (by way of special assessment rates) to maintain and enhance the existing character in an area instead of urbanising the area.
 Tax increment financing Tax Increment Financing (TIF) entails the use of increased (incremental) property tax by private sector developers to finance engineering services over an agreed period.
 The developers provide and fund the required infrastructure pro-actively, which stimulates development and results in increased income from rates and taxes.
 In terms of prior agreement, the developer(s) are then allowed to use the increased income from taxes for a set period to finance the loans or debt incurred for the infrastructure.
 Local government receives the same tax income from the area as before, is released from the responsibility to provide infrastructure, benefits from high economic growth and job creation, and eventually receives the full higher tax income.
-Transit-oriented development (TOD) This tool is currently not used in Mangaung and requires further investigation to be applied in areas like private conservancies, etc. TOD forms an important component of the Mangaung SDF as it provides the basis for the development of the system of nodes and corridors.
-The MSDF identified a number of priority public transport routes (integration zones) that also form the basis for future residential densification.
-Incentives This tool requires further investigation for Mangaung.
+Transit-oriented development (TOD) instead of urbanising the area.
+This tool is currently not used in Mangaung and requires further investigation to be applied in areas like private conservancies, etc. This tool requires further investigation for Mangaung.
 The creation of incentives and concession packages is one of the most important methods used by municipalities to attract new investment and can be efficiently and innovatively applied to initiate development in focus areas.
-Incentive and concession packages Land Acquisition Plan These plans are usually compiled to assess future public land needs, and to guide the municipality by way of a strategy to timeously obtain such land in accordance with a predetermined programme, e.g. housing programme. that could be offered are: Rates and taxes incentives; Infrastructure concessions; Land and buildings incentives; Regulatory reform concessions, and
+Incentive and concession packages Land Acquisition Plan These plans are usually compiled to assess future public land needs, and to guide the municipality by way of a strategy to timeously obtain such land in accordance with a predetermined programme, e.g. housing programme. that could be offered are: Rates and taxes incentives; Infrastructure concessions; Land and buildings incentives; Regulatory reform concessions, and Finance incentives.